District to purchase high school site in West Villages

 New roads in that area are under permitting currently.

-The purchase of the future school site is part of the district’s five-year capital improvement plan, which was approved in a 3-1-1 vote at the July board meeting, with Eric Robinson dissenting and Bridget Ziegler absent.
+The purchase of the future school site is part of the district’s five-year capital improvement plan, which was approved in a 3-1-1 vote, with Eric Robinson dissenting and Bridget Ziegler absent.

 Jody Dumas, the interim chief operating officer, said the district wants to choose a location that has access to major roadways to avoid increasing traffic in the community during student pick-up and drop-off times.